Quadspace/AIQuadspace/README.md

 Data Models

 Tables

-User
-Hosts chat users grouped by Name and UUID SuperUserCredentials
-Hosts admin (superusers) who can log in to the admin portal Currently just one entry
+EmailUser
+- email
+- is_active
+- is_admin

 ChatMessage
-Holds all chat data and groups by Name given in first user response and UUID.
-Used as a foreign key to connect to User Table.
+- user
+--linked to email from EmailUser table
+- thread
+- role
+- content
+- timestamp

+ChatThread
+- user
+-- linked to email from EmailUser table via thread identifier

 How To:

 Login as admin:
-Click “A” button in button right hand corner of screen Log in with super user credentials
+Click “A” button in button right hand corner of screen --If logged in user is administrator the chat logs will be shown

-Access chat logs
+Access chat logs:
-Log into admin page and select thread name from dropdown menu to read through chat Create new admin:
+Log into admin page and select thread name from dropdown menu to read through chats

-In command line, move into project folder and run the following command Python3 mange.py createsuperuser
-Follow the prompts from there to create
-Logout of admin:
+Create new admin:
+Create new account or log in with created account.
+View EmailUser table is Postico,
+Find column labeled "is_admin"
+Change to "True"
+Save changes

-Click “Back” button or go to any other page (automatic logout) Access PostgreSQL databases (raw chat data)
+Access PostgreSQL databases (raw chat data):
-Connect database to Postico application and view from there Upload more knowledge base for AI chat
+Connect database to Postico application and view from there

+Upload more knowledge base for AI chat:
 Copy text from desired files into the bottom of knowledge.txt The more files added, the slower response time will be This could even stop OpenAI API request entirely due to size of requests